itsjustdannyb/lookalike/README.md

 # lookalike
-shows you who your lookalike in Redeemers University
+shows you who your lookalike in Redeemers University\n
 app: https://lookalikes.netlify.app/